Articles About Coral Expeditions

 - Arnhem Land and Cape York expeditions on CORAL DISCOVERER and CORAL EXPEDITIONS I lasting 11 or 12 nights, operate at the beginning and end of The Kimberley season between Cairns and Darwin.
 The itinerary follows the extremely remote coast with Outback calls at the little visited northern end of the Great Barrier Reef; Cape York, the country’s most northerly tip; a community of Torres Strait islanders; Arnhem Land, home to Aboriginals and ranchers, and the Tiwi Islands, located just off Darwin with a distinctive group of Aboriginals speaking their own native language.

-- Papua New Guinea and the Spice Islands aboard the CORAL DISCOVERER feature in February, March and October with expeditions of 10, 12 and 24 nights.
+- Papua New Guinea and the Spice Islands of Indonesia aboard the CORAL DISCOVERER feature in February, March and October with expeditions of 10, 12 and 24 nights.
 The many aspects are exploring the largest rain forest outside the Amazon Basin teeming with hundred of species of birds, butterflies and insects, Sepik River villages, WWII battle sites, volcanic mountains, and coral atolls.
 The longest cruise circumnavigates Papua New Guinea with a larger emphasis on WII sites.
-13-night CORAL DISCOVERER cruises also operate between Papua New Guinea and New Caledonia, Vanuatu and the Solomon Islands, visiting local cultures, coral reefs and WWII sites.
+13-night CORAL DISCOVERER cruises also operate between Papua New Guinea and South Pacific Islands of New Caledonia, Vanuatu and the Solomon Islands, visiting local cultures, coral reefs and WWII sites.